- How do I Install the ‘3CX Do Not Call’?

 - In the Reply Address field, enter the email address from which you want to send the notifications.

 - In the User and Password fields, enter the login credentials of the email account from which you want to send the notifications (if required by your mail server).

-- Check SSL/TLS check box if your server requires a secure connection to relay email.
+- Check SSL/TLS check box to secure the connection to relay email.

 Import Screen #

 You can access the Import screen only as a ‘Manager’.
 Here, you can import contacts from a CSV file into the central repository of contacts and export the contacts to a CSV file to your local device.

 - In the List Name field, enter the name for the contact list.